 From a seaport perspective, the industrial projects in this area are not limited to just the new warehouses being built along the I-4 Corridor, but also on the Port of Tampa near downtown.
 The Port has millions of dollars of development being planned, both in cross docking and in a new steel mill on port property, as well as land at the edge of downtown Tampa’s central business district that could be a mixed use development in the coming decades.
 Our Port’s revenues break records every year and it’s not just from the cruise business.
 Get to know your local Port…there’s a lot more going on there than you think!

 Call Fortress CRE, so we can talk expert advice on where your real estate strategy should be focused in West Central Florida.
-Fortress Commercial Real Estate (CRE) adds value to business owners looking to grow through their real estate, office and building infrastructure needs.
+Fortress Commercial Real Estate (CRE) adds value to business owners looking to grow through their real estate, office and building needs.